P ≠ NP Proof

 11. }

-Where T is an arbitrary deterministic program, k is an
+Where T is an arbitrary deterministic program, k is an arbitrary

-another “thread” or “concurrent process”) the running
+“thread” or “concurrent process”) the running

 time of S, and the two internal if are evaluated concurrently while

 T runs for the input w.
-Thus, as the functions length and integer are
+Thus, as the functions length and integer are poly(n)-time,

-behavior of T. See that, as S returns 0 for all inputs of the form different from 1n, if T(w) answers in running time
+See that, as S returns 0 for all inputs

 less than |w|k, then its answer is